allegro/akubra/README.md

 ## Health check endpoint

 Feature required by load balancers, DNS servers and related systems for health checking.
+In configuration YAML we have parameter `HealthCheckEndpoint` - it's URI path for health check HTTP endpoint.

 ### Example usage